 Did you use any specific techniques or rituals to get to know yourself better and expand your self-awareness?

-Have you ever had your own Mentor or Coach?
+Have you ever had your Mentor or Coach?
 If so, what have you learned most about yourself from this collaboration?

 How did you learn to listen so well?